Originally posted by Neil MacQueen in the early days of the Rotation Model's development and since updated.

 What's in a Name?

-Thoughts on naming your workshops and Sunday School
+Thoughts and cautions on naming your workshops and Sunday School

 Most Rotation churches give their workshops creative names, and sometimes rename their entire Sunday School.